 Vitamin D – Keeps Legs From Feeling Wobbly

 Low vitamin D is sneaky.
 It doesn’t just hurt bones; it makes muscles feel weaker.
-If balance feels off or legs feel shaky, this could be why.
-Sunlight helps, but older skin doesn’t make enough vitamin D. Fortified milk, eggs, or a supplement (if your doctor says yes) can really help.
+If balance feels off or legs feel heavy on stairs, vitamin D deficiency may be a contributing factor.
+Ask your doctor for a 25-OH vitamin D blood test — it’s the definitive way to know your levels.

 Magnesium – Best Friend for Cramp Relief